 This resulted in significant cattle kill, with reports of them dying “in piles” in the streets of Beaumont.
 At times, only heads and horns could be seen because of the snow drifts of 6 feet!

 The picture below shows cattle walking down the streets of Beaumont in the snow shot from the Jefferson County Courthouse.
 The image below is a courtesy photo from the Stephen F. Austin State University archives.

-Limited pictures of the time reveal the historic snowfall amounts of 14 inches at Kountze, TX.
+Limited pictures of the time reveal the historic snowfall amounts of 14 inches in Kountze.

 The snow stayed on the ground for ten days.